JonathanZehner/m3-hw3-zehner-jonathan/README.md

 ### Issues experienced:

   <p> Creating the image overlay with 33% opacity provided a challenge that required researching the web for help.
+I ended up editing the hero image for the banner in Adobe Photoshop and added a solid color mask with a 33% opacity.

 ### External Resources Used: